 Turn your wishes into PLANS

-While it may not always be possible to deliver all of wishes, by being known they can be considered and respected.
+It may not always be possible to deliver on all of our wishes, and this may be more difficult during the COVID-19 pandemic.

 Call it out

 Safeguarding Ireland’s advice is – if you suspect abuse – take action and Call it Out.
 HSE Safeguarding and Protection Teams provide services and support in each region of the country.

 Call the HSE’s National Safeguarding Office at (061) 461 358, or find details on this website’s CONTACTS page.